 The snapshot provides an overview of the information that is further detailed in the graphs and tables that follow.

-Year to date June 2021 - % variation year on year by jurisdiction.
-This graph shows a cumulative percentage changes in Ig issued, nationally and by jurisdiction, for the current financial year to date as compared to the same period in the previous financial year.
+Year to date March 2022 - % variation year on year by jurisdiction.
+This graph shows a cumulative percentage changes in Ig used, nationally and by jurisdiction, for the current financial year to date as compared to the same period in the previous financial year.

 Issues of Ig per 1,000 population by jurisdiction.
 This graph shows the amount of Ig issued (grams) per 1,000 population* nationally and by jurisdiction for the previous 3 months.